How Yes Summed Up a Divisive Era With Live ‘Yesshows’

 Unfortunately, not all of the obscure tracks hold up under stage scrutiny.
 Where the polished studio version of "Ritual" reveals its indulgent charms with repeated listens, this take drags and drags, with the band awkwardly burrowing into space-age noodling and percussion orgies – often sounding like five bands playing five different songs at once.
 "Time and a Word" finds Howe and Wakeman attempting to out-showboat each other, shoehorning ornamental flourishes into a simply strummed psych-folk reverie.

 Yesshows was already a nostalgia item when it hit shelves: The recordings were taken from shows in 1976-78 – featuring two former keyboardists, Wakeman and Relayer's Patrick Moraz.
-The timing is curious – it arrived three months after the band's 10th album, the divisive Drama, which featured a pair of controversial new recruits, the Buggles' Trevor Horn and Geoff Downes.
-(The former, who had the impossible task of replacing the departed Jon Anderson, was reportedly booed at several shows during his first and only Yes tour.)
+The timing is curious: It arrived three months after the band's 10th album, the divisive Drama, which featured a pair of controversial new recruits, the Buggles' Trevor Horn and Geoff Downes.
+(Horn had the impossible task of replacing the departed Jon Anderson, and was reportedly booed at several shows during his first and only Yes tour.)